This section of the Application Guide covers:

 The vast majority of our taught courses begin in Michaelmas term (October) and you won't be able to commence your study at a later point unless that is explicitly indicated on the relevant course page.
 For more information about Oxford's academic terms, visit our Dates of term page.

-If you'd like to start a research course in a term other than Michaelmas (October), contact the academic department directly.
+If you'd like to start a research course at the beginning of a term other than Michaelmas (October), contact the academic department directly.

 The deadlines for each course are stated on the course page.
 Most course deadlines are on a Friday at 12.00 midday UK time.